MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 gtk-cairo-should-draw-window
 ----------------------------

-This function is supposed to be called in *draw* implementations for widgets that support multiple windows. *cr* must be untransformed from invoking of the draw function.
-This function will return `True` if the contents of the given *window* are supposed to be drawn and `False` otherwise.
+This function is supposed to be called in *draw* implementations for widgets that support multiple windows. *$cr* must be untransformed from invoking of the draw function.
+This function will return `True` if the contents of the given *$window* are supposed to be drawn and `False` otherwise.
 Note that when the drawing was not initiated by the windowing system this function will return `True` for all windows, so you need to draw the bottommost window first.
 Also, do not use “else if” statements to check which window should be drawn.

 Returns: `True` if *window* should be drawn

-    method gtk-cairo-should-draw-window ( cairo_t $cr, N-GObject $window --> Bool )
+    method gtk-cairo-should-draw-window (
+      cairo_t $cr, N-GObject $window --> Bool
+    )

   * cairo_t $cr; a cairo context